 A Spanish striker whose career has been defined by resilience, navigating high-pressure transfers and proving his clinical finishing ability at every level.

-Borja Mayoral's football journey is a study in patience and persistence, a tale of a prodigious talent navigating the intense expectations that come with being a Real Madrid academy graduate.
-Tipped for stardom from a young age, he led Spain to a European Under-19 Championship, finishing as the tournament's top scorer.
-His path to the first team at the Bernabéu, however, was blocked by legendary figures, leading to a series of loan moves that tested his mettle.
-At Wolfsburg in Germany, he adapted to a new style; at Levante and later Roma, he battled for consistency and minutes.
-It was at Getafe, initially on loan, where he finally found a stable home and the consistent playing time to showcase his instincts as a pure penalty-box striker.
-His ability to score crucial goals in tight matches has made him a fan favorite, carving out a successful top-flight career on his own terms, away from the blinding glare of his boyhood club's spotlight.
+Borja Mayoral led Spain to a European Under-19 Championship, finishing as the tournament's top scorer.
+A Real Madrid academy graduate, he faced intense expectations but found his path to the first team blocked by established stars.
+A series of loan moves tested his adaptability: at Wolfsburg in Germany, he adjusted to a new style; at Levante and later Roma, he fought for consistency and minutes.
+At Getafe, initially on loan, he finally secured stable playing time and showcased his instincts as a pure penalty-box striker.
+His ability to score crucial goals in tight matches has made him a fan favorite.
+Mayoral carved out a successful top-flight career on his own terms, away from the spotlight of his boyhood club.

 1997–2012